How To Use Massage Gun Attachments

 How to Use:

 Move along the entire length of the calve at a moderate pace for 30 seconds to activate the muscles.
-To promote recovery and relaxation, slowly move along the calve for 2 minutes.
-For best results, use desired speed with light to moderate pressure.
+Slowly move along the calve for 2 minutes to promote recovery and relaxation.
+For best results, use the desired speed with light to moderate pressure.

 Best Suited Attachment: